fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 * [Tendermint](http://tendermint.readthedocs.io/en/master/install.html)
 * GNU `screen` (to run single-machine cluster)

-To query Nodes from the client-side proxy, a client machine needs:
+To send queries, a Client machine needs:
 * Python 2.7 with `sha3` package installed

 There are scripts that automate deployment and running 4 Application nodes on the local machine.